AdamDKing/210104-usf-bigdata/week7/notes.md

 Transactions are also possible which provide exactly-once delivery, but most often we're happy with effectively-once delivery.

 Each consumer of a kafka topic has an *offset* in that topic, the position in time/the log that it is currently reading from.
 In at-most-once delivery, the broker keeps track of the offset and increments it as it sends out new events.
-In at-least-once delivery, the consumer keeps track of the offset and updates the offset only after processing is successful.
+In at-least-once delivery, the consumer keeps track of the offset and updates the offset only after processing is successful.  (to be continued...)